dawgdevv/dawgdevv/README.md

 That split means I can deliver in days what usually takes weeks and I can show you exactly why every technical decision was made.

+language agnostic i connect and understand problem better for the execution.

 ---